 Who’s involved?
-The campaign in Westminster is led by the Westminster Homeless Action Together (WHAT) group which is made up of various organisations including St Mungos, The Passage, The Connection at St Martins, Groundswell, West London Mission and the Abbey Centre.
-The campaign is supported by the City of Westminster.
+The campaign is led by the Westminster Homeless Action Together (WHAT) group which includes St Mungo’s, The Passage, The Connection at St Martins, Groundswell, and West London Mission.
+It is supported by the City of Westminster.

 Westminster held their Connections Week in July 2016.
-During the week more than 300 volunteers speaking 36 languages each gave a minimum of ten hours to the project.
-These volunteers formed 32 teams covering eight square miles in Westminster, London.
-They encountered 461 people sleeping rough, with 267 surveys being completed.
-Analysis of the surveys found that 87% of people were male, 47% were 35 or under, 49% had come to London for work and 10% were working whilst sleeping rough.
+More than 300 volunteers, speaking 36 languages, each gave a minimum of ten hours to the project.
 More detailed results can be found here and the full report can be downloaded here.

 WHAT continues to be committed to increasing joint working so that outcomes for people experiencing homelessness are improved despite the challenges in accessing affordable accommodation.
 The WHAT approach is also challenging a long history of competition and, at times, difficult relationships within the Borough.
 It continues to do this by convening a strategic group of commissioned and non-commissioned services; coordinating a network of practitioners and community organisations; and developing a range of specific rough sleeping initiatives that work across different agencies.